-Leaders in the E-Commerce industry must concentrate on building a 1:1 relationship with their clients.
-They must improve their tools and capacities in order to increase their reach and visibility among consumers.
-Additional customer data should be carefully used by retailers to better understand individual consumer behaviour and construct a personalized customer experience.
+Leaders in the E-Commerce industry must prioritize creating one-on-one relationships with their customers.
+They must enhance their tools and capabilities to expand their consumer reach and visibility.
+Retailers should carefully employ additional customer data to better comprehend individual consumer behavior and create a personalized customer experience.

-It can be accomplished by incorporating cutting-edge technologies and intelligent algorithms into the current framework, which can help automate the entire client journey.
-Additional commerce capabilities, a novel machine learning approach and cross-app data exchange can all be used to help achieve the goal.
+It can be achieved by integrating cutting-edge technologies and sophisticated algorithms into the current framework, which can help automate the entire customer journey.
+Additional commerce features, a novel machine learning approach, and cross-app data exchange can all be used to achieve the objective.